The "Wissenschaftsstadt" (Science Parks) of Ulm

-The Science City of Ulm also generates jobs: In Science Park II alone, around 4000 new jobs were created.
-In total, the Science City provides work for over 11,000 people - and this figure is increasing.
-The Science Park III creates potential for further expansion of the Science City of Ulm.
+The Science Parks also generates jobs: In Science Park II alone, around 4000 new jobs were created.
+In total, the Science Parks provide work for over 11,000 people - and this figure is increasing.
+The Science Park III creates potential for further expansion.